Nikolay Kruchina: Death

 Kruchina died as a result of falling out of the window of his apartment in Moscow in the early morning of August 26, five days after the coup attempt.
-Still, he allegedly left two suicide notes, where it was claimed that he was not a plotter, despite having never been publicly linked to the attempted coup.
+He allegedly left two suicide notes, in which he claimed that he was not a plotter, despite having never been publicly linked to the attempted coup.
 He apparently left near his desk on the armchair a thick file of recent Communist Party's illegal commercial operations.
-This wasn't the only alleged suicide among the Soviet leadership those days; Soviet Interior Minister Boris Pugo, one of the plotters, allegedly shot his wife and himself in their apartment on August 22, while Marshal Sergey Akhromeyev, Adviser to the President of the Soviet Union on military affairs, allegedly hanged himself in his office on August 24.
+This was not the only alleged suicide among the Soviet leadership at that time.
+Soviet Interior Minister Boris Pugo, one of the plotters, allegedly shot his wife and himself in their apartment on August 22, while Marshal Sergey Akhromeyev, Adviser to the President of the Soviet Union on military affairs, allegedly hanged himself in his office on August 24.
 On October 6, Kruchina's predecessor, Georgy Pavlov, fell to his death.
 On October 17, Dmitry Lisovolik, former deputy chief of the party's international department, was also found dead in the same manner several weeks after investigators found $600,000 in the office of his boss, Valentin Falin.
 Kruchina was laid to rest at the Troyekurovskoye Cemetery.